ArinzeEkwueme/SUMO_Simulation-Case-Study/README.md

 ## Summary

-This research focuses on implementing routing strategies to optimize road traffic system performance in a multiclass traffic assignment context involving Connected Autonomous Vehicles (CAVs) and Human-Driven Vehicles (HDVs).
+The research focused on implementing routing strategies to optimize road traffic system performance in a multiclass traffic assignment context involving Connected Autonomous Vehicles (CAVs) and Human-Driven Vehicles (HDVs).
 The study employs simulation-based methodologies using SUMO to analyze network performance, where CAVs exhibit routing and driving behaviors approximating System Optimum (SO), while HDVs adhere to User Equilibrium (UE) principles.
-The primary objective is to minimize overall travel time and enhance network efficiency through static vehicle rerouting.
+The primary objective is to minimize overall travel time and enhance network efficiency through iterative-static vehicle rerouting.

 Key tools employed include the DuaIterateMix module and the cav-hdvtripsfilegenerator script, adapted from the work of Behzad, B. M., et al. (2023).
 This approach integrates cutting-edge algorithms and simulation techniques to evaluate and compare the impact of SO and UE routing strategies, providing valuable insights into traffic flow optimization in mixed vehicular environments.